chaos-mesh/chaosd/README.md

 #### Process attack

+Attack a process according to the PID or process name.

 * kill process

+Kill a process by sending `SIGKILL` signal:

 ```bash
 $ chaosd attack process kill -p [pid] # set pid or pod name